Fixed income arbitrage: Capital Structure Arbitrage

 Capital structure arbitrage is a strategy used globally in finance, designed to profit from current market mispricings in security classes issued from a single company.
 It is in the mispricing of these securities that arbitrageurs attempt to profit from.
 Such mispricings occur when an arbitrageur buys undervalued securities and sells overpriced securities, like other arbitrage strategies.

 This strategy is specifically designed to profit from the mispricing of a company's debt and its other securities.
-In employing this strategy it is common for arbitrageurs to use a structural model to measure the richness and cheapness of credit default swap spreads.
-The structure model is designed to calculate the fair value of such credit default swap spreads (CDS spread) based on a Company's debt and other securities.
-If the model indicates that the current market CDS spread is materially different than that of the predicted spread, the arbitrageur must decide whether the market misprices equity value of the CDS market is not producing fair prices. different mispricing cases, in both instances the arbitrageur will attempt to profit from identifying such mispricings by selling credit protection and delta-hedge it by selling short delta equities and expect convergence to occur.
+In employing this strategy, it is common for arbitrageurs to use a structural model to measure the richness and cheapness of credit default swap spreads (CDS spreads).
+The structure model is designed to calculate the fair value of such CDS spreads based on a company's debt and other securities.
+If the model indicates that the current market CDS spread is materially different than that of the predicted spread, the arbitrageur must decide whether the market misprices equity value or the CDS market is not producing fair prices.
+These are different mispricing cases, but in both instances, the arbitrageur will attempt to profit from identifying such mispricings by selling credit protection and delta-hedge it by selling short delta equities and expect convergence to occur.
 Assuming that CDS bid-ask spreads and equity prices move in the same direction, if either the CDS spread widens or the equity price increases, the equity position can cushion the loss on the CDS position.
 Similarly, the CDS position can cushion the loss on the equity position.
 In the case that the CDS spread is materially lower than the predicted spread from the structured model, then one would buy credit protection and hedge such a position through purchasing delta shares.